This is my story

 Picture: The Hallet & Davis Square Grand I played on during my childhood.

-Back to the passion
+Back to my passion

 This is why you should really (my opinion) NEVER even start playing on any digital version of a piano.
 Just imagine a Tesla with speakers installed that play the sound of a ferrari.
 It simply doesn't feel right...